 - Shredded cheese or plain yogurt are also good options; just be sure to keep these servings small, as a large amount of dairy has the potential to cause digestive upset.

-- Peanut butter is another great choice and can be put in a toy for entertainment, just check the label for Xylitol before serving.
+- Peanut butter is another great choice and can be put in a toy for entertainment, just check the label for Xylitol (or birch sugar) before serving.

 - Small pieces of bananas may also be offered.